data-8/datascience/DEVELOPERS.md

     make test

+Alternatively you can use tox.
+Its used for testing the package against different python versions in one go.
+Just make sure you have the python versions available globally or in your virtual environment

+Run tests

+`$ tox`

 After that, go ahead and start hacking!

 The `source activate datascience` command must be run each time you develop in